 HR: In 2002, I was living in my childhood home in Beijing.
 My studio was where the 798 is now.
 I was horrified at what was happening around me, and I had to campaign to save the old Beijing I knew, and to play a role in creating 798 as a place whose own success is its best chance of survival.
 However, at the time, I could see all of my early influences being destroyed: Hutongs, all demolished.
 For me, it was shocking.
 It felt like I was becoming a stranger in my city, and that the old was being disposed off in the most radical way imaginable.
 I saw Mao destroy temples, but he didn’t destroy people living in houses.
 I remember the temples used to be like those in Kyoto in Japan.
 You could hear the bell, the sound of a bell.
 You could go to a temple, hide something and retrieve it next time.
 It was permanent.
 But all was destroyed, destroyed, destroyed.

 DE: Well, in conclusion, I’m very impressed by how your abstraction is not the slavish application of a method, or a process, or an influence.
 We all know that from the late 1970s, Chinese culture, after having been cut off for so long, was like taking the cork out of a bottle when everything rushed in to fill that vacuum.
 So quickly did Chinese art, and society, and culture transform itself and absorb these things.
 It’s self-confident enough, long-lasting and deep-rooted enough to be able to do that.
 One would say these experiences are a shock or only a tremor in the context of a history that goes back so long.
 One hopes that this was only a tremor.
 Thank you very much, Huang Rui.

-The conversation has been edited and abridged for publication.
+The conversation is part of COBO Salon and has been edited and abridged for publication.